-- The Thirst for knowledge is strong—despite the level of education or experience, professionals are continually seeking new ways to learn and grow, and to have a “hands on” experience that is relevant to their jobs.
+Despite the level of education or experience, professionals are continually seeking new ways to learn and grow, and to have a “hands on” experience that is relevant to their jobs.

-- Gaps in learning are everywhere---all countries, all levels of an organization, and in all company sizes.
+All countries, all levels of an organization, and in all company sizes.
 Some countries can’t get access to formal learning, or don’t have the resources, so the free online access leveled the playing field for many for the first time.

-- Talent and skill in practical form is needed ongoing and isn’t always found in formal education---users come for career advancement, promotion, to remain competitive, to keep up with their staff, to learn where the industry is moving and learn the most current theories and practices in their industry.
+And isn’t always found in formal education---users come for career advancement, promotion, to remain competitive, to keep up with their staff, to learn where the industry is moving and learn the most current theories and practices in their industry.

-- People naturally look to organisations with high levels of expertise and knowledge—if your company or organization is a well known brand, this is a great way to leverage relationships.
+If your company or organization is a well known brand, this is a great way to leverage relationships.
 If you’re brand isn’t known as well, this is how you can build it!

-- The program is offered free of charge--This may not work for all companies, but consider that you can gain greater value in offering some portion of your knowledge for free before charging.
+This may not work for all companies, but consider that you can gain greater value in offering some portion of your knowledge for free before charging.
 The greater upside was based on trusted relationship building and developing an educated consumer base.

 Explore how you can utilize the in-house knowledge or expertise of your organization and reach audience in a uniquely different way.
 The brand that wins the deal in a comparative analysis is the brand that made the effort to share their expertise and gain a trusted relationship long before the buying stage.
 You want to be that brand.